Pete Golding

-Stephen Thomas Golding (born February 8, 1984) known as Pete Golding, is an American football coach who is the defensive coordinator and inside linebackers coach for Ole Miss.
+Stephen Thomas "Pete" Golding (born February 8, 1984) is an American football coach who is currently the head football coach at the University of Mississippi (Ole Miss).
+He previously served as the defensive coordinator and the inside linebackers coach at Ole Miss from 2023 to 2025.
+Golding was also an assistant coach at the University of Alabama, University of Texas at San Antonio, University of Southern Mississippi, Southeastern Louisiana University, Delta State University, and Tusculum University.

 Playing career

 Golding was a four-year starter for the Delta State Statesmen from 2002 to 2005 at safety, racking up 285 career tackles to rank third in school history while recording nine career interceptions to finish fourth.
 In 2004, the free safety garnered All-Gulf South Conference honors after leading the team with 85 tackles with two interceptions and eight pass break-ups.
 As a senior in 2005, he tallied 81 tackles with five tackles-for-loss, two interceptions and two forced fumbles.

 Coaching career

 Golding began his coaching career as a graduate assistant on former Delta State head coach Rick Rhoades' staff in 2006.
-The Statesmen went 12–3 that season and advanced all the way to the NCAA Division II Semifinals before falling to eventual national champion Grand Valley State.